Brad Ellsworth: Early life and education

 Ellsworth was born in Jasper, Indiana, the son of Margaret (née Scherle) and Jim Ellsworth.
-He spent his early years in Huntingburg, Indiana.
-When he was still in grade school, his family moved to Evansville, where his father took a job as a crane operator in Warrick County's Alcoa plant.
 He is the youngest of four siblings.
 His brother Eric is the president and CEO of the YMCA of greater Indianapolis.

 His brother Joe is a founding partner and president of Fire & Rain Marketing/Communications headquartered in Evansville.

-After graduating from William Henry Harrison High School in 1976, he attended Indiana State University-Evansville (now the University of Southern Indiana) where he received a bachelor's degree in sociology, and became a member of Sigma Tau Gamma.
-Ellsworth worked in the paint and hardware department at Sears while in school to pay for his education.
-He later received a master's degree in criminology from Indiana State University.
-Rose-Hulman Institute of Technology also gave him an honorary doctorate of humane letters at their 2008 commencement.
+Ellsworth graduated from William Henry Harrison High School in 1976.
+He received a bachelor's degree in sociology from the University of Southern Indiana and was a member of Sigma Tau Gamma.
+He also received a master's degree in criminology from Indiana State University.
+Rose-Hulman Institute of Technology gave him an honorary doctorate of humane letters at their 2008 commencement.

 Law enforcement career

-In 1982, Ellsworth began a career in the Vanderburgh County Sheriff's Department.
-Over the next 23 years, he held every merit rank, and was twice decorated for heroism in the line of duty.
-While serving in the Department, Brad Ellsworth instituted the first Drug Abuse Resistance Education (DARE) program in the Evansville-Vanderburgh School Corporation.
-He later attended and graduated from the FBI National Academy.
+In 1982, Ellsworth began working for the Vanderburgh County Sheriff's Department.

-In 1998, Ellsworth ran for sheriff and won by a large margin.
-He was unopposed running for a second term.
 In 2005, he announced that he would be running in the Democratic primary for Indiana's 8th congressional district, which was then held by six-term Republican incumbent John Hostettler.